 We are a global leader in biodiversity monitoring, delivering one of the largest, most comprehensive biodiversity monitoring programs in the world.
 ABMI data are regularly used by academia, government, industry, non-governmental-organizations, and the general public, for a variety of purposes from land-use planning to policy development to simple curiosity.

 About the Bioacoustic Unit

 The Bioacoustic Unit is a collaboration between the Bayne Lab at the University of Alberta and the Alberta Biodiversity Monitoring Institute.
 We are a leader in the application of wildlife acoustic data to environmental management and research needs.

 We will assist you in collecting audio data, analyzing the recordings, and reporting the results.
 Our team conducts research to enhance our methodologies and better understand our natural acoustic environment.
 We develop tools, protocols and recommendations on the best practices for using acoustic technology for monitoring programs across the country.

 Meet the Team

-Dr. Erin Bayne is the Director of the Bioacoustic Unit, Co-director of the ABMI’s Application Centre, and a professor in the Department of Biological Sciences at the University of Alberta.
+Dr. Erin Bayne is the Director of the Bioacoustic Unit, Co-director of the ABMI’s Application Centre, a steering committee member for the Boreal Avian Modelling Project and a Professor in the Department of Biological Sciences at the University of Alberta.
 Dr. Bayne's research combines ecology with cutting-edge techniques in wildlife monitoring, survey design, geographic information systems (GIS), and habitat modelling to support the development and maintenance of WildTrax.